kowandaa-collab/kowandaa-collab.github.io/README.md

 ## 👋 About Me

-Hi, I'm **Kowandaa** (GitHub: [@kowandaa-collab](https://github.com/kowandaa-collab)) — a Computer Science student with hands-on experience in C++, Python, and web development.
+Hi, I'm **Alvin** (GitHub: [@kowandaa-collab](https://github.com/kowandaa-collab)) — Informatics student in YZU with hands-on experience in C++, Python, and web development.
 My work ranges from data structures and algorithms to image processing and database engines.

 ---